 The Program Committee prefers full panel proposals (sessions, roundtables, or workshops), but will also accept individual papers.
 If you want to try and connect with other scholars before the CFP deadline, please check out this 2020 Google Doc spreadsheet created by Kate Carpenter (Ph.D.
 Student at Princeton--follow @katebcarp).

 In order to maximize program participation, the Program Committee prefers that the Chair and the Commentator roles are not shared by the same individual.
 Full panel proposals *must* include a Chair and a Commentator; Individual paper proposals must include suggestions for people to fill these roles should their proposal be accepted and combined into a full panel.
+Please note: Do not, under any circumstances, add people to your session in these roles unless they have confirmed their involvement in your full panel proposal (see Q10 below).

 Except in special circumstances, no single person should participate in more than two conference sessions, and these would need to be in two different roles (i.e., commentator, presenter, roundtable participant, chair, etc.).